Read This First

 Prompt 3: Contrasts the issues within the philosophy of AI that appeal to the public’s imagination with the issues that are likely more immediate and critical.

-The central claim is this: The philosophy of AI presents a range of issues that capture both public imagination and critical immediate concerns.
+In plain terms: The philosophy of AI presents a range of issues that capture both public imagination and critical immediate concerns.

 The notion of AI developing intelligence that surpasses human capabilities to the point of creating a singularity—a point in time post which human affairs, as we know them, cannot be predicted—is both thrilling and terrifying.
 It taps into deep-rooted existential questions and fears.